Follow the links below to explore our website in detail

 Kids helping canal staff winch open a lock gate

 The Rideau Canal Waterway is living history.
 The locks operate today much as they did when first opened in 1832.
-You can go to a lock, put your hand on a massive stone that was quarried with human labour, hauled by sledge to the locksite, hewn into a finished shape by Scottish stonemasons and lifted by hand cranes into the spot that you see it today.
+You can go to a lock, put your hand on a massive stone that was quarried with human labour, hauled by sledge to the locksite, hewn into a finished shape by stonemasons and lifted by hand cranes into the spot that you see it today.
 Massive wooden lock gates are opened using hand winches, just as the were when the canal was first built.

 Rideau Natural Environment